-Students visiting for less than one term (i.e. up to three months aligned with a university term) are admitted to the department as a visiting student and no fee is charged; this is considered part of the contribution of the department to vitality of the mathematics community.
+Students visiting for less than one term (i.e. up to three months aligned with a university term) may be admitted to the department as a visiting student (via the normal visitor process) and no fee is charged; this is considered part of the contribution of the department to vitality of the mathematics community.

 The department expects students visiting for longer to register as Recognised Students.
 The university limits recognised student status to a stay of up to three terms (i.e. one year).
-Note in particular recognised student applications are processed via academic admin by submission to Sandy Patel rather than via the visitor coordinator.
+Note in particular recognised student applications are processed via academic admin (so the normal visitor application form is not required) by submission to Sandy Patel rather than via the visitor coordinator.

 Graduate Students undertaking internships

 Students on ‘stagiaires’ or other internships may be admitted as a visiting student.
 Such stays are normally limited to one term (i.e. up to 3 months aligned with a university term) and the individual is admitted through the visitor process, together with an internship agreement/contract (from the sending institution) authorised by both institutions.
 Some internship programmes mandate a visit duration of greater than 3 months, and in such cases the department will consider applications for (the mandated minimum period) up to a maximum visit of 5 months, where the visit should then coincide with the summer term (and hence longer vacation associated with that term).
 Internship applications must be supported by a member of academic faculty and include a short research plan outlining both the benefit to the student and the department.